Lokankara/Quiz/src/main/resources/quiz-set_0.md

 - Amazon EC2

 **Explanation:**
 "Amazon EC2" is correct.
 Customers manage and patch the OS on EC2.
-"AWS Fargate" "Amazon Lambda" and "Amazon DynamoDB" are incorrect; AWS manages the OS for these services.
+EC2 provides full control over the virtual machine, including the operating system, networking stack, and installed software.
+Because of this control, customers are fully responsible for applying security updates, patches, and OS hardening.
+This responsibility exists regardless of whether the instance runs Linux, Windows, or a custom OS image.
+"AWS Fargate" is incorrect; AWS manages the OS for this service.
+Fargate is a serverless compute engine for containers that removes the need to manage servers or virtual machines.
+Customers only define container images, CPU, memory, and networking.
+All underlying OS maintenance, patching, and infrastructure security are handled entirely by AWS.
+"Amazon Lambda" is incorrect; AWS manages the OS for this service.
+Lambda is a fully managed serverless compute service where customers upload code and define execution parameters only.
+The runtime environment, operating system, scaling, and patching are fully controlled by AWS.
+Customers are responsible only for application code and its dependencies.
+"Amazon DynamoDB" is incorrect; AWS manages the OS for this service.
+DynamoDB is a fully managed NoSQL database service where customers interact only with tables, items, and access policies.
+The underlying servers, operating systems, storage, and patching processes are fully abstracted and maintained by AWS.
+Customers have no OS-level access or maintenance responsibility.

 ---